 Empower yourself by making sure you have access to money before your divorce that you can use to:

-- Move out if you need to
+- Move out if needed

 - Support yourself during the divorce